Brake Fluid Inspections

 In these cases you can take a flashlight and hold it up against the reservoir while you look through on the opposite side.
 The flashlight will illuminate the fluid and make it easier to see the actual level.

 Note that if you plan to add any fluid that it is extremely important that you clean the master cylinder before you open it.
-You also do not want to leave the reservoir open for a long period of time.
+You also don’t want to leave the reservoir open for a long period of time.
 You must keep all dirt and moisture out of the master cylinder reservoir.
-And only install the recommended fluid type that is indicated on the master cylinder cover.
+This is important, only install the recommended fluid type that is indicated on the master cylinder cover.

-Brake fluid should be clean and a light golden color.
-You can open a new container of brake fluid to get a good idea of what it is supposed to look like and then compare your own brake fluid to it.
-Brake fluid that is dark or thick is a sign of contamination.
+The fluid should be clean, free of debris floating around and a light golden color.
+You can open a new container to get a good idea of what it’s supposed to look like and then compare yours to it.
+When it’s dark or thick looking this is a sign of contamination.
 This bad fluid should be flushed out and replaced.
 Contaminated brake fluid can damage important seals in the brake system.

 The more the brake pads wear the more fluid is held by the calipers and the lower the master cylinder level becomes.
-This is just a basic rule of thumb but if you do your own maintenance and you know you have not added to the master cylinder fluid level, it can be a sign that a brake inspection is necessary.
+This is just a basic rule of thumb, but if you do your own maintenance and you know you haven’t added to the master cylinder fluid level, it can be a sign that a brake inspection is necessary.

 View the latest automotive articles and post on the auto repair information blog.